estuary/flow/site/docs/reference/Connectors/capture-connectors/gcs.md

 This connector captures data from an Google Cloud Storage (GCS) bucket.

-[`ghcr.io/estuary/source-gcs:dev`](https://ghcr.io/estuary/source-gcs:dev) provides the latest connector image when using the Flow GitOps environment.
+[`ghcr.io/estuary/source-gcs:dev`](https://ghcr.io/estuary/source-gcs:dev) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites